solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 }
 ```

-Method simply calls all helpers and end with errors if any problem arise.
+Method simply calls all helpers and finishes with error if any problem arise.

 > Instead of returning error from `Collect` which is signal to framework that measurement went wrong, we could just log errors and continue gathering other metrics.
 > It's up to developer to decide if it's satisfactory to return only partial measurement.